mcltn/invoiceAnalysisV2/README.md

 | PaaS_YYYY-MM  | True | --no-reconcilliation | Table matching portal RECURRING invoices PaaS Charges whcih are included in that months SLIC/CFTS invoice.
 PaaS Charges are typically consolidated into one amount for portal invoice (always the RECURRING), though the detail is provided at a service level on this tab.
 PaaS charges are for usage 60 days in arrears.
 | Credit-YYYY-MM |  True | --no-reconcilliation | Table of Credit Invoics to their corresponding IBM SLIC/CFTS invoice(s).

-**Tabs which are created with range of months displayed as columns in each tab**
+**Tabs which are created with range of months displayed as columns in each tab and used for understanding month to month change**

 | Tab Name      | Default | flag to change default| Description of Tab
 |---------------|---------|----------------------|-------------------